garydavenport73/OSWavePlayer/README.md

-# OSWavPlayer
+# OSWavePlayer
-This is a simple wave player that uses the command line to issue instructions to the OS to play wav files.
+This is a simple wave player that uses the command line to issue instructions to the OS to play .wav files.

-I wanted to write the simplest cross-platform wav player, that can do the basics and would not have any sort of dependencies.
+I wanted to write the simplest cross-platform wave player, that can do the basics and would not have any sort of dependencies.
 It simply issues subprocess calls to the operating system to play the sound, and as long as the operating system has not been significantly altered (you have not removed the operating systems wave playing applications) it should work.
 The player issues commands to stop the subprocesses to stop playing